top of page

 How can I prepare my child for summer transitions?

 Preview changes ahead of time, use visual supports, and keep a few predictable routines in place.
-This can help reduce anxiety and support smoother transitions.
+Providing advance notice and maintaining some consistency can help reduce anxiety and support smoother transitions.

 What if summer routines don’t work for us?